Human Fertilisation and Embryology (Welfare of Women) Bill

 Groups Affected

-- Women undergoing fertility treatment: Directly affected by improved welfare considerations and data collection.
+- Women undergoing fertility treatment: Directly affected by increased focus on their welfare and the collection and use of their data (anonymized).

-- The Human Fertilisation and Embryology Authority (HFEA): Takes on new responsibilities for data collection and reporting.
+- The Human Fertilisation and Embryology Authority (HFEA): Takes on new responsibilities for data collection, analysis, and consideration of women's welfare.

-- Researchers: May benefit from improved data availability for research into women's welfare in fertility treatment.
+- Researchers: May benefit from improved data access for research into fertility treatment effects on women's welfare.

 Powered by nyModel